groupe-sii/ogham/README.md

 It provides bridges for integration with frameworks and it is framework and library agnostic.
 It can be used with any framework (Spring, JSF, ...).

+When using the module to send email based on an HTML template, the templating system let you design your HTML like a standard HTML page.
+It automatically transforms the associated resources (images, css files...) to be usable in an email context (automatic inline css, embed images...).
+You don't need to write your HTML specifically for email.

 # Features